 5. Chowrasta Food

 Sip a cup of the famous Darjeeling tea and hog steamy momos with a spicy chutney while the rain pours on tinned roofs of the local tea stalls nearby.
-There can be no better way to enjoy and appreciate this blissful weather than hot street food that warms you up in the cold rainy weather.
+There can be no better way to enjoy and appreciate this blissful weather than hot Darjeeling food that warms you up in the cold rainy weather.
 Chowrasta lies at the centre of the town and offers spectacular views of the valley and the Himalayan ranges around.

 Suggested Read:7 Scenic Tourist Places In Darjeeling

 One can find a lot of exquisite handmade articles in the markets of Darjeeling which include Tibetan masks, fabric paintings of typical Bhutia facial expressions, local jewelry, ornate Gurkha knives, and woolens.
 At the Bhutia Market, you can shop for hand knitted woolens and colourful umbrellas.
-While youll have to carry umbrellas in monsoons, shopping here is no less fun even in the rainy weather!
+While youll have to carry umbrellas in monsoons, shopping in Darjeeling is no less fun even in the rainy weather!
 Other than Bhutia, you can go to the Chowk Bazaar where you can shop for local art and handicraft items.

 7. Batasia Loop

 Batasia is a spirl railway loop that offers beautiful 360- views of the drenched and misty landscapes of Darjeeling in monsoon.
 Enjoy the lofty snow covered peaks and steal glimpses of the dazzling and majestic Kanchenjunga.
-There is also an eco-garden at Batasia where one can get information about the plantations and organic farming in Darjeeling.
+There is also an eco-garden at Batasia Loop where one can get information about the plantations and organic farming in Darjeeling.

 Suggested Read:15 Resorts In Darjeeling You’d Never Want To Leave From